jgato/jgato/random_docs/Openshift Operators.md

 ### Performance Addon Operator

 This operator sets special performance configurations for CPU.
 Very related to each hardware.
+It is an operator very related to lowlatency and RT needs, like in RAN.
+Mainly is used by RAN providers.

 Fine-tunning your CPU Hardware based on profiles.
 The same cluster, different nodes with different hardware.
 Configure certain nodes for low latency, real-time or DPDK purposes without having to understand all the interactions of kernel, RHCOS and OCP components.